North America ultrasound transducer market is expected to reach US$ 2,093.15 million in 2027 - KSU | The Sentinel Newspaper

+North America ultrasound transducer market is expected to reach US$ 2,093.15 million in 2027

-The North America ultrasound transducer market is expected to reach US$ 2,093.15 million in 2027 from US$ 1,570.93 million in 2019.
+\The North America ultrasound transducer market is expected to reach US$ 2,093.15 million in 2027 from US$ 1,570.93 million in 2019.
 According to The Business Market Insights North America Ultrasound Transducer Market report 2027, The market is estimated to grow with a CAGR of 4.0% from 2020-2027.
-Factors such as growing prevalence of chronic diseases and increase in funds for ultrasound research are expected to augment the growth of the market. .
+Factors such as growing prevalence of chronic diseases and increase in funds for ultrasound research are expected to augment the growth of the market.
+On the other hand, the market is likely to have negative impact due to shortage of medical staff.

 Ultrasound transducer is the hand held part of the ultrasound system which produces and detects the ultrasound waves.
 The transducer converts electrical energy into sound waves which bounce off the body tissues and produces echoes.
 These echoes are received by the transducer and are sent to the computer which creates an image (sonogram).
 Transducers are available in different sizes, shapes, and possess diverse features.